For the complete documentation index, see llms.txt.

 When completing jobs programmatically, you must specify autoComplete = false.
 Otherwise, there is a race condition between your programmatic job completion and the Spring integration job completion, and this can lead to unpredictable results.

-Whenever your code hits a problem that should lead to a BPMN error being raised, you can throw a BpmnError to provide the error code used in BPMN:
+If your code encounters a problem that should trigger a BPMN error, throw a BpmnError and provide the error code defined in BPMN:

 // some work